“Avoid the pursuit of happiness. Seek to define your mission and pursue that.” –John Perry Barlow

 The No. 1 soft skill that predicts kids’ success more than IQ—and how to teach it.
 Stop worrying about how “smart” your kid is, and spend time helping them develop perseverance instead.

 Lighthouse Parents Have More Confident Kids.
-Sometimes, the best thing a parent can do is nothing at all.
-By Russell Shaw, head of school at Georgetown Day School
+Sometimes, the best thing a parent can do is nothing at all, says Russell Shaw, head of school at Georgetown Day School in Washington.

 You have lots of questions.
 Good.
 You should worry if you don’t!
 Here are answers to a bunch of the questions I’m asked most frequently.
 Each set of questions opens in its own new window.